NatalieRMCastro/nataliermcastro.github.io/_posts/2025-01-14-political-stances.md

 published: true
 in_feed: true
 ---
-This page houses the current work for my text mining class, where I will be collecting data to represent different politcal ideologies.
+This page houses the current work for my text mining course (Spring 2025), where I will be collecting data to represent different politcal ideologies.
  <section>

  </section>